 A Quick Primer On EQ

 Equalization is an audio process that affects the relative amplitude or balance between different frequencies within an audio signal.
-EQ will increase (boost) or decrease (cut) the amplitude of some frequency bands compared to other frequency bands by using filters.
+Using filters, EQ will increase (boost) or decrease (cut) the amplitude of some frequency bands compared to other frequency bands.
 EQ is used in mixing, tone shaping, crossovers, feedback control and more.